DoBonora/polyfy/README.md

 meaning that the the leading monomial of any circuit polynomials is of the form `+/-x` for some variable `x`.
 Updating `f` this way ensures that the leading term cancels.

-Profiling shows that most of the run time during the reduction is spent in the `+=` (TODO: link) method of the `Polynomial` class.
+Profiling shows that most of the run time during the reduction is spent in the [`+=`](https://github.com/pehamTom/polyfy/blob/master/src/Polynomial.cpp#L73) method of the
+`Polynomial` class.